Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

   M575 P2 B9600 S7 C"io1.out"; enable RS485 on serial channel 2 (io1), baud rate 9600bps, mode 7 (device/Modbus), using io1.out to control Tx/Rx switching
   ```

-# Using Modbus RTU with RRF
+# Communicating with devices

-The Modbus RTU implementation in RepRapFirmware uses Gcode to form the message, so knowledge of the underlying message structure is not generlly necessary.
+The Modbus RTU implementation in RepRapFirmware uses Gcode to form the Modbus message, so knowledge of the underlying message structure is not generlly necessary.
 You will need your device's documentation to know the device address (usually set to a default initially), and the registers, coils and/or inputs that need to be read or written to.

 [M261.1](/User_manual/Reference/Gcodes/M261_1) - read data from a device
 [M260.1](/User_manual/Reference/Gcodes/M260_1) - write data to a device
 [M260.4](/User_manual/Reference/Gcodes/M260_4) - Raw Modbus transaction

 ## Request data from device